REPORT OF THE DIRECTORS

 ii.
 Benefits derived like product improvement cost reduction product development orimport substitution:

-The Company has the advantage of availing advanced technology and continuousupgradation thereof from The Procter & Gamble Company USA and its subsidiaries.
+Your Company has the advantage of availing advanced technology and continuousupgradation thereof from The Procter & Gamble Company USA and its subsidiaries.
 Thisis a competitive advantage that helps the Company deliver strong business results.

 RELATED PARTY TRANSACTIONS